mlgordon/vpc/errors.md

 ## vpn_connection_local_cidrs_required
 **Message**: At least one local CIDR block is required when creating a VPN connection.

-Supply a valid local CIDR value that meets the requirements given by the specification.
+Provide a valid local CIDR value that meets the requirements given by the specification.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.

 ## vpn_connection_local_subnets_quota_exceeded
 **Message**: The quota for local subnets across VPN connections exceeded for VPN gateway `<vpn_gateway_id>`.

-The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.
+The quotas per resource are specified on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view the current local subnets across VPN connections, use the `GET /vpn_gateways/<vpn_gateway_id>/connections` API and check the `local_cidrs` field for each connection.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connections VPN_GATEWAY_ID`

 ## vpn_connection_local_subnets_quota_exceeded_for_connection
 **Message**: The quota of '<quota_limit>' local subnets for VPN connection is exceeded.

-The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vp?topic=vpc-quotas#vpn-quotas){: new_window} page.
+The quotas per resource are specified on the [Quotas](https://{DomainName}/docs/infrastructure/vp?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view the current local subnets for a VPN connection, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` field.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`

 ## vpn_connection_not_found
 **Message**: The VPN connection `<vpn_connection_id>` could not be found.